 ALS, also known as Lou Gehrig’s Disease, affects about 17,000 people in the United States.
 Treatment for the disease can entail medicine like Edaravone, or physical and occupational therapy, reports the Mayo Clinic.
 These approaches can carry a large price tag – a one-year course of Edaravone “will cost about $145,000 before discounts to governments or insurance companies are included,” Forbes recently wrote.
 Occupational therapy can range anywhere from $50 to $500 an hour, estimates Cost Helper.

 All major expenses deserve planning, and one’s health is no exception.
 For those facing an advanced-stage illness, Fifth Season Financial is here to help.
-Our Funds for Living and Giving (FLAG) program provides clients with an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+Our Funds for Living Program provides clients with an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.